JFLarvoire/SysToolsLib/C/include/README.md

 - The project directory contains:

-        include/
+        include\
         Files.mak
         program1.c
         program2.c
         program3.c
         program3.mak

-- Run `include/configure.bat`
+- Run `include\configure.bat`
-  Run `include/make.bat` to rebuild all three programs.
+  Run `make.bat` to rebuild all three programs.
   The make files will automatically search for *.c, *.cpp, *.asm, etc, and build program1.exe, program2.exe, program3.exe.
   If one (for example program3) requires special make instructions, create a program3.mak file, and put them in there.
-  Run `include/make.bat program2.exe` to rebuild just the second one from program2.c.
+  Run `make.bat program2.exe` to rebuild just the second one from program2.c.
-  Run `include/make.bat program3.exe` to rebuild just the third one from program3.c and instructions from program3.mak.
+  Run `make.bat program3.exe` to rebuild just the third one from program3.c and instructions from program3.mak.

 4) Build for Windows and Linux